BitcoinDesign/Guide/guide/getting-started/11-common-user-flows.md

 ## Orientation

 This step is many times overlooked, but before anyone uses your product, they first need to find out that it exists, understand and develop interest and decide to start using it.
+If users cannot quickly learn the purpose and benefits of the application, they are less likely to use it.
+Also see the first three phasess of the [usage life cycle]({% link guide/getting-started/10-usage-life-cycle.md %}).

 ## Software download & installation

 <div class="center" markdown="1">

 {% include image.html
-   image = "/assets/images/guide/getting-started/download.png"
+   image = "/assets/images/guide/getting-started/common-user-flows/download.jpg"
+   retina = "/assets/images/guide/getting-started/common-user-flows/download@2x.jpg"
    alt-text = ""
    width = 100
    height = 100